-Ethicon’s lawyers argued that the hernia mesh did not cause the victim’s injuries
+Ethicon’s lawyers argued that hernia mesh did not cause the victim’s injuries

 Does Ethicon have no shame?
 Ethicon acting by and through their hernia mesh attorneys have made it clear that they will blame the victim’s for their own hernia mesh complications.
 Ethicon is already arguing to the Federal Courts that the victim’s history, obesity, age and other factors caused their injuries.

-There argument will be essentially: It is not the mesh that caused the injuries, symptoms and complications, it is a panoply of other factors.
+There argument are essentially: It is not the mesh that caused the injuries, symptoms and complications, it is a panoply of other factors.
 These product liability defense lawyers will throw out everything but the kitchen sink to avoid compensating PHYSIOMESH victims.
-They are engaging in scorched earth litigation to deprive victims of compensation and justice in 2017.
-They are attempting to avoid paying a hernia mesh settlement 2017 or at anytime in the future.
-It is impossible to know the average hernia mesh settlement for PHYSIOMESH victims because there have been no reported settlments in 2017.
+Thankfully, a global settlement of physiomesh lawsuits in Federal Court is imminent.
+Ethicon’s scorched earth litigation attempting to deprive victims of compensation and justice will not end up being successful.
+Ethicon has done everything possible to avoid paying a hernia mesh settlement.
+It is impossible to know the average hernia mesh settlement for PHYSIOMESH.

 Ethicon’s mesh lawyers furnish the above mentioned arguments despite the fact that Ethicon voluntarily removed PHYSIOMESH from the United States market and the medical devices were recalled in Canada and other countries.
 If blaming victims for being fat, old and coughing too much is not effective, then Ethicon may blame the surgeons who implanted the mesh, other injuries, the victims’ genetics and “chronic coughing.”
 DEFENDANTS’ RESPONSE IN OPPOSITION TO PLAINTIFFS’ MOTION FOR TRANSFER PURSUANT TO 28 U.S.C. § 1407

-Ethicon may blame the surgeons who performed the mesh surgical procedures
+Ethicon blames the surgeons who performed the surgery

 Blaming the surgeons for your allegedly defective products?
 Talk about biting the hand that feeds you.
 It is surgeons across the United States who took a leap of faith deciding to implant PHYSIOMESH in their patients.
 These same surgical mesh surgeons authorized millions of dollars of payments to purchase PHYSIOMESH to Johnson and Johnson and their corporate Subsidiary Ethicon.